x

 AT WHITE WALL CINEMA BRIGHTON

 Can't make this date?
-Simply retain your ticket and book in for the next film club in May once this date has passed.
+Simply retain your ticket and book in for the next film club in Autumn once this date has passed.

-An event we are really holding space with and feeling power in....celebrating 17 years of Brighton's favourite 80s party and the city's longest running weekly club night (Every Saturday at Green Door Store) 'It Is Still 1985' is marking both their own longevity and the fact that the year they are named after (1985) is now exactly 40 years ago by teaming up with us at White Wall Cinema to create a new movie club for 2025 that screens a selection of movies celebrating their 40th anniversary on a limited number of select dates across this year.
-We begin with this wonderfully creepy 80s kids classic that still lives rent free in the minds of all who saw it in their youth.
-Forget Ariana Grande, this is the ONLY truly WICKED adaptation of L. Frank Baum's Oz novels.
+Celebrating 17 years of Brighton's favourite 80s party and the city's longest running weekly club night (Every Saturday at Green Door Store) 'It Is Still 1985' is marking both their own longevity and the fact that the year they are named after (1985) is now exactly 40 years ago by teaming up with us at White Wall Cinema to create a new movie club for 2025 that screens a selection of movies celebrating their 40th anniversary on a limited number of select dates across this year.
+Our next movie features an 80s icon showcased at the height of her cool with great cast in the beating heart of the vibrant New York city of the era.
+Join us for this special screening of Desperately Seeking Susan featuring newly minted popstar and future megastar Madonna.

 *By submitting your e-mail you agree with our privacy policy. and agree to join our mailing list form which you can unsubscribe at any time,